easyintent/quickref-document/README.md

 - Top level tag is `quickref`
     - Contains zero more `item`
-    - Each item directly under `quickref` is top level category
+    - Items directly under `quickref` tag are top level categories
 - Item must have an `id` with unique UUID value
     - Id is unique for entire document, it can be generated using `uuidgen`
     - Once id assigned to item, it must not changed
-        - Otherwise it would break bookmark references
+        - Otherwise it would break saved favorite references
 - Item must have `title` and `summary` for describing itself
 - Item must have either
     - `command` to be written in the console